jtanderson2/azure-network-lab-building-blocks/vnet-subnet-nsg-vm/README.md

 * Variables defined at start of script, change as required
 * VM is provisioned with auto-shutdown configured for 22:00 UTC
-* NSG rule is provisioned to allow SSH access from anywhere
+* NSG rule is provisioned to allow SSH access from anywhere for admin access

 ## Provision